Greek Orthodox Patriarchate of Jerusalem: Recent political controversies

 In 2006, Israel refused to renew visas of many of the Greek clergy, which threatened to create to a serious crisis within the church, as most of the monks are Greek citizens.
 Patriarch Theophilos applied to the Israeli Supreme Court.
 A decision was due in mid-2006 and then in January 2007, but the Israeli government repeatedly requested further delays in the case.
 The Israeli newspaper Haaretz reported on 11 February 2007 that the Israeli government offered to recognize Theophilos if he would give up control of several valuable properties and sell church property only to Israelis.

 In May 2007, the government of Jordan revoked its previous recognition of Theophilos III, but on 12 June 2007 the Jordanian cabinet reversed its decision and announced that it had once again officially recognised Theophilos as patriarch.
 Archbishop Theodosios (Hanna) of Sebastia has also called for a boycott of Theophilos.

-In December 2007, the Israeli government finally granted Theophilos full recognition.
+In September 2017, hundreds of Palestinian Christians protested in Jerusalem calling for the removal of Theophilos III, accusing him of approving controversial land sales in East Jerusalem to Israeli settler organizations such as Ateret Cohanim.
+The patriarch denied wrongdoing and stated that the sales were made under legal pressure and did not compromise church property rights.

-The dominance of ethnic Greeks in the Church's hierarchy excludes the Arab majority from its upper ranks.
-This has been a point of endless contention within the church and among its outside supporters, with the Greeks backed by the Greek government, Israel, and the Turkey-based Ecumenical Patriarch of Constantinople, in opposition to the native Palestinian clergy, some of whom seek to nationalize the church's leadership.
+In December 2022, the patriarchate publicly condemned what it described as the illegal seizure of church land in the Silwan neighborhood of occupied East Jerusalem by Israeli settler groups, warning that such actions threatened the Christian presence in the Holy Land.